-In the Traditional Dissolution model, one or both parties retain an attorney.
-The attorney represents the client's respective interests.
+In the Traditional Dissolution model, one or both parties retain a divorce attorney.
+The divorce attorney represents the client's respective interests.
 It is a misconception that this model frequently results in a “War of the Roses.”
-In fact, most cases settle, and clients often never see the inside of a courtroom.
-The court and four people control the direction, cost, and duration of the case – two parties and two attorneys.
-If both spouses select attorneys who are reasonable and constructive in their approach, the case has a high likelihood of an efficient and amicable resolution.
-Lawyers work for their clients.
-Often, men and women see this issue from different perspectives.
-Clients should make their expections and objectives clear to their lawyer from the beginning.
+In fact, most cases settle, and clients generally do not see the inside of a courtroom.
+Four people control the direction, cost and duration of the case – two parties and two divorce attorneys.
+If both spouses select divorce attorneys who are reasonable and constructive in their approach, the case has a high likelihood of an efficient and amicable resolution.
+Divorce lawyers work for their clients.
+Often, parties see this issue from different perspectives.
+Clients should make their expections and objectives clear to their divorce lawyers from the beginning.

-In this model, men and women can explore amicable settlement through the use of a private settlement judge, a mediator, four-way settlement conferences, the use of joint experts, and other proactive approaches.
-Using this model, the results achieved are dependent, to a large degree, upon which lawyers the parties retain and whether the parties stay actively involved in the decision-making process as opposed to blindly turning the case over to the lawyers.
+In this model, men and women can explore amicable settlement through the use of a private settlement judge, a mediator, four-way settlement conferences, the use of joint experts and other proactive approaches.
+Using this model, the results achieved are dependent, to a large degree, upon which divorce lawyers the parties retain and whether the parties stay actively involved in the decision-making process as opposed to blindly turning the case over to the divorce lawyers.

 Collaborative Law Model